andreaferretti/factor-tutorial/README.md

 Factor is a *concatenative* programming language in the spirit of [Forth](http://en.wikipedia.org/wiki/Forth_%28programming_language%29).
 What does this even mean?

 Imagine a world where every value is a function, and the only operation allowed is function composition.
 Since function composition is so pervasive, it is usually implicit, and functions can be literally juxtaposed in order to compose them.
-So if `f` and `g` are two functions, their composition is just `f g` (unlike in mathematical notation, functions are usually read from left to right, so this means first execute `f`, then `g`).
+So if `f` and `g` are two functions, their composition is just `f g` (unlike in mathematical notation, functions are read from left to right, so this means first execute `f`, then `g`).

-This requires some explanation, since functions will usually have multiple inputs and outputs, and it is not always the case that the output of `f` matches the input of `g`.
+This requires some explanation, since functions often have multiple inputs and outputs, and it's not always the case that the output of `f` matches the input of `g`.
 For instance, `g` may need access to values computed by earlier functions.
-But the only thing that `g` can see is the output of `f`, so this is the whole state of the world, as far as `g` is concerned.
-Hence, to make this work, functions have to thread the global state, passing it to each other.
+But the only thing that `g` can see is the output of `f`, so this is the whole state of the world as far as `g` is concerned.
+So, to make this work, functions have to thread the global state, passing it to each other.

 There are various ways this global state can be encoded.
 The most naive would use a hashmap that maps variable names to their values.
 This turns out to be too flexible:  if every function can access randomly any piece of global state, there is little control on what functions can do, little encapsulation, and ultimately programs become an unstructured mess of routines mutating global variables.